Neil Young (album): Promotion

 Young promoted the album through solo acoustic appearances at coffee houses and folk venues in New York, Ann Arbor, Ottawa and Toronto.
 In late October 1968, he appeared nightly for a full week supporting Joni Mitchell at The Bitter End in Greenwich Village.
 In November, he played three dates at the Canterbury House in Ann Arbor, Michigan.
 In late January and early February 1969, he played a week's worth of shows at Le Hibou Coffee House in Ottawa followed by a week at the Riverboat Coffee House in Toronto.
 Young would memorialize this time in the lyrics of "Ambulance Blues" on On the Beach.
 Compilations of his performances at the Canterbury House and the Riverboat would be released as Sugar Mountain – Live at Canterbury House 1968 in 2008 and Live at the Riverboat 1969 in 2009, respectively, as part of his Archives series.

 In February 1969, Young would begin touring with Crazy Horse, with whom he began recording his follow up album, Everybody Knows This Is Nowhere in January.

 "The Loner" was released as a single, with the non-album track "Sugar Mountain" as the B-side.
 "Sugar Mountain" was recorded live at the Canterbury House.

 Reception

+Reviews were mostly positive.
+At the time of the album's release, Cashbox magazine stated that Young "creates an aura of gentle beauty."
 Rolling Stone wrote "in many ways, a delightful reprise of that Springfield sound done a new way".
 In its retrospective review, AllMusic described it as "an uneven, low-key introduction to Young's solo career".